viquta/habit_replacer_tracker/README.md

 # Habit Tracker Application

-A Python-based CLI habit tracking application with database integration, designed to help users track and replace bad habits with good ones.
+A Python-based CLI habit tracking application with SQL Server database integration, designed to help users track and replace bad habits with good ones.
+(Guys, I'm so sorry that I am using an SQL Server.
+It is overkill, I know.
+The main reason for this is to practice working with TSQL for my future.).

 ## 🚀 Quick Start